Azure/fta-internalbusinessapps/appmodernization/containers/articles/heptio-ark-kubernestes-backup.md

-# POC Walkthrough - Heptio Ark: Setting up Backup and Restore for a Kubernetes Cluster
+# POC Walkthrough - Heptio Ark: Setting up Backup and Restore for a Kubernetes Cluster - Part I

 ## Introduction
-In this walkthrough we will utilize Heptio Ark to configure backups of Kubernetes objects, such as Deployments and Pods, for the ability to restore them in case of a Kubernetes cluster failure.
+In this Part I walkthrough, we will setup Heptio Ark to configure backups of Kubernetes objects, such as Deployments and Pods, for the ability to restore them in case of a Kubernetes cluster failure.
 Heptio Ark assists with the BCDR strategy of customers moving critical workloads to a container infrastructure using the Kubernetes orchestration.

 This walkthrough leverages and references Heptio's own Ark documentation for Azure hosted on GitHub [here](https://heptio.github.io/ark/v0.8.1/azure-config), to help facilitate a POC.
 The walkthrough will also build on this with other Azure services.